The Regularized Hadamard Expansion: Abstract

 \section{Abstract}

-A local expansion is proposed for two-point distributions involving an ultraviolet regularization in a globally hyperbolic space-time.
+A local expansion is proposed for two-point distributions involving an ultraviolet regularization in a four-dimensional globally hyperbolic space-time.
 The regularization is described by an infinite number of functions which can be computed iteratively by solving transport equations along null geodesics.
-The resulting regularized Hadamard expansion gives detailed and explicit information on the dynamics of the regularization effects.
+We show that the Cauchy evolution preserves the regularized Hadamard structure.
+The resulting regularized Hadamard expansion gives detailed and explicit information on the global dynamics of the regularization effects.